AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Request signatures.md

     To list all Logstores of the project named ali-test-project, send the following GET request:

     ```
-    GET /logstores?logstoreName=&offset=0&size=1000 HTTP 1.1
+    GET /logstores HTTP 1.1
     Mon, 09 Nov 2015 06:11:16 GMT
     Host: ali-test-project.regionid.example.com
     x-log-apiversion: 0.6.0
     x-log-signaturemethod: hmac-sha1
     ```

-    The following is the string to be signed that is generated for the API request:
+    The following string is the string to be signed that is generated for the API request:

     ```
     GET\n\n\nMon, 09 Nov 2015 06:11:16 GMT\nx-log-apiversion:0.6.0\nx-log-signaturemethod:hmac-sha1\n/logstores?logstoreName=&offset=0&size=1000